SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

 This example shows how to send a command through ROS topics between two different computers, pair up with someone else.

 ### Person A - Run the ROS master and Gazebo simulation
-You need to configure ROS environment variables to preperly communicate between two ROS sytems.
+You need to configure ROS environment variables to properly communicate between two ROS systems.

 First, check your IP address: